opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param src: Source image.
 Only  ``CV_8UC1``  and  ``CV_8UC4``  types are supported.

-    :param dst: Destination image.
-The size and type is the same as  ``src`` .
+    :param dst: Destination image with the same size and type as  ``src`` .

     :param kernel: Structuring element used for dilation.
 If  ``kernel=Mat()``, a  3x3 rectangular structuring element is used.